mgorav/jpa-eclipselink/README.md

   soon as JpaTransactionManager commit is called and threadbound transaction/changeset will be collected/queued.
 But when configured **eclipselink-async-commitcount** (i.e. tranaction commits) are reached, the collected/queued transactions/changeset will be committed asynchronously in a diffrent thread.
 This feature is also similar to **write behind** cache of [Coherence](https://docs.oracle.com/cd/E15357_01/coh.360/e15723/cache_rtwtwbra.htm#COHDG5177)/[Hazelcast](http://docs.hazelcast.org/docs/latest-dev/manual/html-single/index.html#map) but with zero serialization/de-serialization cost.
 As a consequence, this feature is ideal for applications which requires very fast persistence and **do not want active thread waste any wait time in persistence**.
-It is also idea match for reactive programming.
+It is also ideal match for reactive programming.

   **NOTE** Async persistence is only activated if property **eclipselink-async-commitcount** is added to application.yml file in your application/service.